makeabilitylab/physcomp/communication/serial-intro.md

 begin(unsigned long baud, byte config)
 {% endhighlight C %}

-Once `Serial.begin()` is called, the Arduino Uno and Leonardo take over Pins 1 and 0 for serial transmission and reception, respectively, and the RX and TX LEDs light up on the board.
-So, after `Serial.begin()` is called, you should not use Pins 1 and 0 (unless you're using them for cross-device communication or to hook up your [logic analyzer](https://en.wikipedia.org/wiki/Logic_analyzer)!).

 Thus far, in our lessons, we have been using the first function—`begin(unsigned long baud)`—which sets the data rate in bits per second (baud).
 But what about the second function with `byte config` and what does this parameter mean?
 We'll dig in to both below.

+{: .warning  }
+Once `Serial.begin()` is called, the Arduino Uno and Leonardo take over Pins 1 and 0 for serial transmission and reception, respectively.
+The RX and TX LEDs light up on the board corresponding to communication.
+So, after `Serial.begin()` is called, **you should not use Pins 1 and 0** (unless you're using them for cross-device communication or to hook up your [logic analyzer](https://en.wikipedia.org/wiki/Logic_analyzer)!).

 ### Baud rate